I Think It's Going to Rain Today: Tom Northcott version

 The song was covered by Canadian folk-rock artist Tom Northcott in 1970.
 It was released in 1971 as the second single from his debut album, Upside Downside.
 The song reached number 46 in Canada and number 17 on the Canadian Adult Contemporary chart.

+Northcott's "I think It's Going to Rain Today" came first in the Maple Leaf System competition at 6.3, with the results published in Billboard, January 2, 1971.
+As reported in the Jan, 23 edition of RPM Weekly, RCA had faith in the single's potential and their promotion team were taking advantage of the current chart action with the intention of bolstering it.
+The team that was pushing it consisted of Ed Preston, Scott Richards and Johnny Murphy.